The Factors That Determine Your AI Visibility Score

 Can I get a perfect 100?

 It is possible but rare.
-A perfect score requires strong performance across all 12 factors, including signals like Wikipedia mentions and author credentials that take time to build.
+A perfect score requires strong performance across all factors, including signals like Wikipedia mentions and author credentials that take time to build.
 Most highly optimized sites score between 80 and 95.

-Why does entity clarity have the highest weight?
+Why does entity clarity matter the most?

 AI models need to understand who you are before they can recommend you.
 If a model cannot identify your business, services, or audience, none of the other factors matter.
-Research from SE Ranking (129K domains) shows pages with clear entity definitions are 2.3x more likely to be cited.
+Research from SE Ranking (129K domains) shows pages with clear entity definitions are 2.3x more likely to be recommended.

 How are per-platform scores different from the overall score?